hhxsv5/php-multi-curl/README.md

 PHP Multi-Curl
 ======

-A simple and efficient library for multi-curl is used to handle parallel requests.
+A simple and efficient library wrapping curl_multi_* is used to handle parallel http requests.

 ## Requirements